Comparison of the largest TNOs

 - the three largest asteroids: (1) Ceres, (2) Pallas, and (4) Vesta;

-- Triton, the largest satellite of Neptune;
+- Triton, the largest moon of Neptune;

 - the distant object (90377) Sedna;